 In the context of Memorandum of Understanding (henceforth: MoU), for the EEA Grants 2014– 2021 the Beneficiary State sets aside a sum at least equal to 2% of the total EEA FM 2014–2021 funding, so that a fund may be established to enhance bilateral relations between Donor Countries and the Beneficiary State.
 The exact amount is stipulated in the MoU.
-According to the MoU (signed between the Donor Countries and Greece on October 31, 2017), the budget allocated for the Bilateral Relations Fund amounts to €2,334,000 and it is 100% financed by the EEA Grants 2014–2021.
+According to the MoU (signed between the Donor Countries and Greece on October 31, 2017), the budget allocated for the Bilateral Relations Fund amounts to €4.155.000 and is 100% financed by the EEA Grants 2014–2021.

 The Joint Committee for the Bilateral Funds 2014–2021 (JCBF), was established according to the Regulations on the implementation of the EEA and Norwegian Financial Mechanisms 2014-2021 (Art.
 4.2) and of the Bilateral Guideline (Art.
 3.2.1) and carries the tasks of: